DIY Picket Fence Construction: Step-by-Step Guide

 Evenly Spacing and Attaching Pickets

-- Placed a spacer block between pickets for even spacing.
+- Place a spacer block between pickets for even spacing.

-- Secured pickets with screws and checked alignment.
+- Secure pickets with exterior screws and verify alignment.

 Finishing Touches for Your Picket Fence